Azure/Industrial-IoT/docs/opcvault-services-overview.md

 cloud, backed by Azure AD secured services with Azure Key Vault with HSM, Cosmos DB and optionally also IoT Hub as application store.

-The OPC Vault micro service is designed to support role based workflow where OT personal requests signed application certificates and where security administrators and approvers with signing rights in Azure Key Vault approve or reject these requests.
+The OPC Vault microservice is designed to support role based workflow where OT personal requests signed application certificates and where security administrators and approvers with signing rights in Azure Key Vault approve or reject these requests.